 Below is a list of technical data reports and resources about water quality and our watersheds produced by many of our agency partners.
-A brief description of each report is given, but you may also download the report by clicking on the link at right.
+A brief description of each report is given, but you may also download the report by clicking on the link.

 Stone County Health Department Environmental Services Division monitors several swimming areas of the James River for the presence of Escherichia coil (E. coli) bacteria.
 These organisms are found in the fecal waste of humans and animals.
 According to the EPA E. coli is the most reliable indicator organism to determine the bacteriological contamination of surface water.
 When high concentrations of E. coli are found in the water this indicates there is fecal matter in the water.
 The EPA recommended recreational water quality standard for full body contact swimming for E. coli is 235 organisms per 100 ml for any single sample.